 The psychotherapeutic profession is a separate scientific profession.
 Accreditation as a psychotherapist generally requires at least seven years of training comprising a primary degree, and four years part-time training in one of the psychotherapeutic disciplines.
 Professional trainings are provided in both the training institutes and Universities in Ireland.

-The Irish Council acts as an awarding body on behalf of the European Association for Psychotherapy, conferring the European Certificate of Psychotherapy (ECP) in Ireland.
+The Irish Council for Psychotherapy acts as an awarding body on behalf of the European Association for Psychotherapy, conferring the European Certificate of Psychotherapy (ECP) in Ireland.
 The criteria for the awarding of this Certificate form the minimum training requirements and entry criteria for all modalities of psychotherapy.

 We are currently in the process of accrediting our existing practitioners in relation to the European Certificate and ensuring that all training courses in Ireland are meeting the European standard.
 The criteria for accreditation of training courses in Ireland can be found in the TAC document.